Extracting thin film structures of energy materials using transformers: Results

 Figure~\ref{fig:narrow-Mo-1} illustrates the \ModelName{} prediction for a measurement of a single molybdenum layer film in the same electrochemical cell using a similar THF-based electrolyte.
 The overall prediction was mostly inadequate.
 Given the sharp critical edge and the SLD range of the synthetic data, finding a good SLD for the electrolyte is expected.
 The refined prediction, for which the SLD ranges were allowed to vary over a wider range to ensure coverage of the SLD of molybdenum, surprisingly showed consistency with a single layer, featuring an SLD appropriate for molybdenum.
 This refinement also indicated that the total thickness of the predicted structure was similar to the refined thickness.

-While the observation above indicates that an information-adding step can in principle help recover from a poor initial prediction, we do not deem the quality of the prediction to be good enough to be usable for production, especially in cases more complex than a single layer.
+While the observation above indicates that an information-adding step in the automated refinement can in principle help recover from a poor initial prediction, we do not deem the quality of the prediction to be good enough to be usable in production, especially in cases more complex than a single layer.
+Additionally, although \ModelName{} may be able to make predictions for simpler structures with fewer layers, it cannot be expected to produce reasonable results for structures more complex than those it was trained for.
+For instance, any structure needing to be modeled with more than two layers on top of the copper would not be a good use case for using our trained model.
 These findings suggest that although \ModelName{} can provide a basic level of generalization, it is not capable of discerning difference systems from input reflectometry measurements alone.
 The \ModelName{} architecture requires incorporating specific data characteristics of the target system to achieve a prediction accuracy good enough for subsequent automated refinement.
 This underscores the need for a hybrid approach, combining general-purpose learning with system-specific adjustments to fully utilize the model's potential across various applications.
-In other words, a mixture of experts (MOE)~\cite{masoudnia_moe_2014,chen_moe_2022} type model repository where each \ModelName{}-based expert trained on a specific system is probably the most feasible approach to utilize \ModelName{} in production.
+In other words, a mixture of experts (MOE)~\cite{masoudnia_moe_2014,chen_moe_2022} type model repository where each \ModelName{}-based expert trained for a specific system is probably the most feasible approach to utilize \ModelName{} in production.